 Not all mortgage companies work the same way, so you’ll want to ask potential lenders what their timeframe is.
 3-4 weeks to close a loan is an acceptable timeframe, but it can be done faster if things are coordinated properly.

 If time is of the essence, make sure to ask exactly how that will be achieved and get it in writing – don’t rely on a verbal promise.

-If you’re having issues with your current loan officer, you might want to consider contacting me for a second opinion.
+If you’re having issues with your current loan officer, feel free to contact me for a second opinion.
 I’ll either win you over or put your mind at ease.
-Some delays are perfectly justified within the mortgage process – not explaining them is just bad business practice.
+Some delays are perfectly justified within the mortgage process, but not explaining them properly is just bad business practice.
 Moving is enough stress in itself, your loan process shouldn’t be adding to that.

 Please feel free to reach out with any questions to [email protected] or at (801) 473-3154.
 Email is the best way to reach me, but texts are also encouraged.
-I am available after hours and on weekends should you need a Pre-Qualification Letter for that perfect home you just decided to buy.
+I am usually available after hours and on weekends should you need a Pre-Qualification Letter for that perfect home you just decided to buy.